Jekabz/someNotes/Databases/SQL/SQL.md

 SELECT DISTINCT --DISTINCT will only return unique values in all columns columnname1, columnname2, columnnameN
 FROM Tablename
-WHERE columnname1 operator value
+WHERE columnname1 operator value -- `string`
-ORDER BY columnnamex ASC, columnnamey DESC -- you can also sort data by the column that is not selected and by multiple columns, sort sequence is as specified, first column first, followed by others.
-You can substitute columnname by collumnposition in select list (number)
+ORDER BY columnnamex ASC, columnnamey DESC
-LIMIT 5 -- return no more than 5 rows
+/* you can also sort data by the column that is not selected and by multiple columns, sort sequence is as specified, first column first, followed by others.
+You can substitute columnname by collumnposition in select list (number) */ LIMIT 5 -- return no more than 5 rows
 OFFSET 5 -- last row still to be excluded.
 No offset is possible without limit ; -- ends with semicolin!